-Under 40 CFR 125.66(a), at the time of application, the applicant must submit a chemical analysis of its current discharge for all toxic pollutants and pesticides defined in 40 CFR 125.58(p) and (aa).
+Under 40 CFR 125.66(a), the applicant must submit a chemical analysis of its discharge for all toxic pollutants and pesticides defined in 40 CFR 125.58(p) and (aa).
 As specified in EPA's ATSD, the applicant must submit results of wet and dry weather analyses of the effluent if known or suspected industrial sources of toxic pollutants or pesticides exist.
 The analysis shall be performed on a minimum of two 24-hour composite samples (one dry weather and one wet weather).
 Applicants may supplement or substitute chemical analyses if the composition of the supplemental or substitute samples typifies that which occurs during wet and dry weather conditions.